Skip to Main Content

 Fortunately, there are multiple options for couples whose marriages have run their course.
 For couples who dislike the stigma associated with divorce or want to keep their options open for salvaging their marriage, a legal separation may be a viable solution.
 Legal separation and divorce share some similarities, most notably, marital conflict.
 But the two legal avenues are actually very different.

 A legal separation leaves you and your partner married but mandates certain parameters regarding the rights, duties, and operations of the parties.
+The crucial difference between a legal separation and a divorce is that your marriage is legally terminated when you get a divorce.
+You are free to remarry as you are no longer married to each other.
+When you get a legal separation, on the other hand, you are still legally married to each other, and you cannot remarry.
 There are several reasons why a couple may prefer to legally separate as opposed to initiating divorce proceedings, including reasons related to:

 • Health Care/Benefits: Oftentimes, married couples and their children acquire health insurance or other incendiary benefits through their spouse’s employer.
 Another benefit to staying technically married but legally separating could be related to social security benefits that would otherwise terminate upon the completion of formal divorce proceedings.